bhanuprasanna527/CapiPortV2/README.md

 1. Implementation

-   In our project, we have implemented the Mean-Variance Portfolio Optimization method with 5000 iterations.
-The process involves:

-   Input: Historical return data for each equity in the Indian market.
+   Input: NSE Stock Tickers, Date you want to track from, Optimization Technique, Parameter to base on, and the amount you want to invest.

    Objective: Maximize expected return while minimizing portfolio variance.

-   Optimization: Utilize an iterative approach, adjusting weights to find the optimal allocation.
+   Optimization: Utilize an Optimization method to find the Optimal Allocation to maximize Returns and minimize Volatility. approach, adjusting weights to find the optimal allocation.

-   Output: The final set of weights that represent the optimal portfolio allocation.
+   Output: The final set of weights representing the optimal portfolio allocation, Annual Returns, Cumulative Annual Returns, Cumulative Monthly Returns, and Monthly returns.
+You will also be able to see Visual charts for the analysis.

 #### Contributing
 We welcome contributions!
-If you have any ideas for improvements, open an issue or submit a pull request.
+If you have any improvement ideas, please feel free to open an issue or submit a pull request.
 License

 This project is licensed under the MIT License.